onestardao/WFGY/Avatar/docs/README.md

 1. [🔬 Research Hub](../research/README.md)
 2. [🧪 Eval Hub](../eval/README.md)

 Docs gets you into the branch.
-Research and eval tell you what that branch is actually doing and whether it survives pressure.
+Research and Eval tell you what that branch is actually doing and whether it survives pressure.

 ---

-## 🧱 What belongs in the docs layer
+## 🧱 What belongs in the Docs layer

-The docs layer is where operational guidance lives.
+The Docs layer is where operational guidance lives.

-Typical docs-layer questions include:
+Typical Docs-layer questions include:

 1. how do I start
 2. how do I boot a persona